Think retiring rich is out of reach for most people? Think again. With a little planning and self-discipline, you could be rich before you know it.

 Thanks to the power of compounding interest, a little money saved now can go a long way at retirement time.
 But to get the most benefit, you’ll want to start saving as early as possible.

 Let’s say you’re 20 years old and can manage to put away only $100 a month into your retirement fund.
-Assuming you average 8 percent returns, you’ll be closing in on having half a million dollars – $463,806 to be exact – by age 65.
+Assuming you average 8 percent returns, you’ll be closing in on a half-million dollars by age 65.
 Even better, over that 45-year period, you’ll only have invested $54,000 of your money to get all that cash in return.

 Rule 3: If you start late, make up for lost time

-Maybe you’re age 55 and think you’ve missed your window of opportunity to retire rich.
+Maybe you are age 55 and think you’ve missed your window of opportunity to retire rich.
 Don’t raise the white flag just yet!

-You might think there’s no way you’d ever have $6,500, let alone $23,000, to invest in a single year, but you may be surprised at when and how you come into extra cash.
-You may benefit from a loved one’s estate, downsize your home or sell your boat or other large toy that no longer fits your lifestyle.
-When you find yourself on the receiving end of a windfall, don’t blow it on a vacation; put it in a retirement account if you want to retire rich.
+You might think there’s no way you’d ever have $6,500, let alone $24,500, to invest in a single year.
+However, you may be surprised at when and how you come into extra cash.
+You may benefit from a loved one’s estate, downsize your home, or sell your boat or other large toy that no longer fits your lifestyle.
+When you find yourself on the receiving end of a windfall, don’t blow it on a vacation.
+Instead, put it in a retirement account if you want to retire rich.